Hide Apps on iPhone

 Quick instruction.

-Step 2: Tap Home Screen and App Library
+Step 2: Tap Home Screen & App Library

 Step 3: Select App Library Only